aaaaaa123456789/libplum/docs/formats.md

 Although the library supports loading all sorts of uncommon JPEG files, it will always generate baseline JPEG/JFIF files (8-bit precision, Huffman coding, YCbCr color space, 4:2:0 chroma subsampling).
-This aims to increase the compatibility of said files, since many decoders don't support uncommmon JPEG formats.
+This aims to increase the compatibility of said files, since many decoders don't support uncommon JPEG formats.

 The JPEG specification doesn't define the color formats an image can use.
 Instead, it expects applications to agree on the meaning of component IDs.